What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 Rule-based MV uses predefined rules and algorithms to analyse visual data and make decisions.
 These are usually programmed by humans based on their knowledge and understanding of the industry, environment and how they will be used.

-Well-established in the supply chain, they are excellent tools when the environment remains consistent and well-defined and can handle simple, repetitive tasks with a high degree of accuracy.
+Well-established in the supply chain, they are excellent tools when the environment remains consistent and well-defined.
+They can handle simple, repetitive tasks with a high degree of accuracy.
 However, in more complex or varying environments, they can be less effective because of their lack of flexibility.
-If changes need to be made, manual reprogramming is usually required.
+Thus if changes need to be made, manual reprogramming is usually required.

 AI-based MV